w-greenwood/utter-docs/README.md

 - Jeremy
 	- Write the written docs
-		- Radio.co -> by end of the week
 		- Highlander -> by date of other video elements
 	- Write the scrips on all video element -> aiming to shoot week 6 starting 21st
 - Will